 In this case, your dog's snoring may stop the moment he changes his position.
 Don't feel tempted though to poke your dog just to make him stop, some dogs can instinctively react aggressively when woken up!

 Sleep by Numbers

-Snoring Due to Genetics
+Snoring Due to Genetic Causes

 If your dog has always been snoring, you are likely dealing with a dog whose conformation makes snoring more likely.
 The "poster child" for snoring dogs are dog breeds known for being brachycephalic.

-The term "brachycephalic" simply means dogs who are equipped with distinctive facial features such as a short head with a wide skull that gives these dogs a distinctive smudged-in face.
+The term brachycephalic simply means dogs who are equipped with distinctive facial features such as a short head with a wide skull that gives these dogs a distinctive smudged-in face.
 Boxers, pugs, English bulldogs, French bulldogs, Cavalier King Charles spaniels, Pekingese, Boston terriers, Pomeranians and shih-tzu are some dog breeds that fit the description of brachycephalic.

 Brachycephalic Airway Syndrome